22P/Kopff

+It will pass 0.439 AU from Jupiter on 25 April 2026, then come to perihelion on 28 June 2028 at 1.32 AU from the Sun, and then pass 0.353 AU from Earth on 13 July 2028.

 Observations

 22P/Kopff was discovered at Königstuhl Observatory on Heidelberg, Germany.
 Kopff analyzed photographic plates which he exposed on August 20, 1903, against pre-discovery images of the same region.
 On August 23, 1903, Kopff concluded it to be a comet with an estimated apparent magnitude of 11.
 On mid-September 1906, the short-period nature of the comet was recognized by a team headed by Kiel Ebell of the Berkeley Astronomical Department.
 The comet was missed when it made a return on November 25, 1912, however on June 25, 1919, astronomers recovered the comet.
 The comet was located less than three days from the predicted position.
 Over the next several returns to Earth, none were notable until the 1945 comet’s return when the comet peaked at magnitude 8.5.
 The increase in brightness was a result of Jupiter altering the comet’s orbit between the years of 1939 to 1945.
 This change in orbit brought the comet closer to the Sun.
 The 1951 return was unique due to the comet being 3 magnitudes fainter than what was expected when recovered in April 1951.
 But the comet still reached magnitude 10.5 in October 1951.
 A very close pass to Jupiter in 1954 increased the comet’s perihelion distance to 1.52 AU and increased the orbital period to 6.31 years.
 On November 30, 1994, Carl W. Hergenrother was able to recover the comet at a stellar magnitude of 22.8 using the 1.5-m reflector at the Catalina Sky Survey.
 The comet reached magnitude 7 during the 1996 perihelion passage.